Blooming with Murder

 Is there anything else you’d like to tell readers about the book?

-Thanks for answering my questions, Terrie, and good luck with Murder She Wrote, Death on the Emerald Isle.
+Thanks for answering my questions, Nancy, and good luck with Star Tangled Murderl, the latest book in Bad Hair Day Mystery series.

-Readers can learn more about Terrie and her writing by visiting her website and her Facebook page.
+Readers can learn more about Nancy and her writing by visiting her website and her blog, as well as her Facebook, Goodreads, Bookbub, LinkedIn and Instagram pages.
+You can also follow her on Twitter.

 The novel is available at the following online retailers: